salesforce-marketingcloud/cdp-postman/updating.md

 ## Pull Changes

 1. Navigate to the workspace that holds your collection
-2. Click on the “three dots” icon next to the “Salesforce C360 APIs” collection and select **Merge Changes** from the menu
+2. Click on the “three dots” icon next to the “Salesforce CDP APIs” collection and select **Merge Changes** from the menu

     ![Merge changes screenshot](images/merge-changes.png)